 Picture this.
 You’ve just finished painting a piece of furniture.
 It looks great, but there’s something missing.
 Perhaps you want a glossy finish, or maybe you’re worried that the paint is prone to getting scratched or chipped.

-In this post, I’ll discuss which polyurethanes can be used on paints, which paints can benefit from being coated with polyurethane, how to apply polyurethane to paint, and much more.
+In this guide, I’ll discuss which polyurethanes can be used on paints, how to apply polyurethane to paint, and much more.
+Let’s dig in!

 Can You Put Polyurethane Over Latex Paint?